-And only then you send them a registration/subscription confirmation email.
+And only then do you send them a registration/subscription confirmation email.

 2. Use lead magnets

 A lead magnet is possibly the best way to collect emails.
 Stripped down to its bare essentials, you offer some valuable piece of content in exchange for an email address.
-Lead magnets appear usually as a pop-up and vary, based on the content the user just has seen on the website.
+Lead magnets appear usually as pop-ups, based on the content the user just has seen on the website.

 Typical lead magnets are:

 Once users click the "Download" button, take them to the form where they fill out their email addresses.
 Place a checkbox there where you ask them for permission.